mpenet/spex/README.md

 (require '[qbits.spex :as spex])
 ```

-* adds a sugar to create namespaces within a ns
+* adds a sugar to create namespaces within a ns.
+Ex: if you are in
-  If you are in the user namespace
+  the user namespace `(spex/rel-ns 'foo.bar)` would create
-  `(spex/rel-ns 'foo.bar)` would create user.foo.bar
+  user.foo.bar

 * add `def-derived` which creates a keyword hierarchy behind the
   scenes (the hierarchy is internal/scoped to spex/ so no risk of